-- Bandwidth h of K allows to balance between bias and variance. - Theoretical analysis of the error is possible. - The smoother the densities the easier the estimation but the optimal bandwidth depends on the unknown regularity!
+- Bandwidth h of K allows to balance between bias and variance. - Theoretical analysis of the error is possible. - The smoother the densities the easier the estimation but the optimal bandwidth depends on the unknown regularity! - Probabilistic approach POV!

 Local Linear Estimation